-When warm weather hits, it’s hard to resist its call.
-Outdoor parties, barbecues, and dinner on the patio are all activities we love to take part in when the sun is out.
-Unfortunately, winter makes outdoor living spaces feel drab and dull.
-Bring life back to your patio with these easy-to-care-for potted plants.
-It doesn’t matter if you have a sun-blasted deck or a shady back patio; we’ve got you covered with plants for both situations.
-Create a stunning backdrop where you can host fun parties for your friends and family.
+It’s hard to resist the call of warm weather.
+Outdoor parties, barbecues, and dinners on the patio are all activities we love to take part in when the sun is out.
+Some bright colors and interesting plants could liven up this gathering spot, but what if your thumb isn’t even remotely green?
+No problem!
+These easy-to-care-for potted plants will be happy to hang out with you all growing season long.
+It doesn’t matter if you have a sun-blasted deck or a shady back patio; we’ve got you covered with plants for both situations so that you can create a stunning backdrop for all those fun parties with your friends and family.

 Many of our favorite plants would wither up and die if exposed to the harsh sun all through the day.
-These plants are sun-loving beauties that thrive in full sun and are resistant to drought.
+Here are some sun-loving beauties that thrive in full sun and are resistant to drought.

 Although this isn’t a flowering plant, silver ponyfoot is a delicate vining plant that cascades down hanging pots or the sides of a retaining wall.
-Their leaves are a silvery green color that will create a lovely backdrop for other more brightly colored plants such as the marigolds mentioned above.
-It grows quickly, is drought tolerant, and will thrive in full sun or partial shade.
-This waterfall plant is almost impossible to kill, but it won’t survive a harsh winter so must be brought indoors during the colder months.
+The leaves are a silvery green color that will create a lovely backdrop for more brightly colored plants such as the marigolds mentioned above.
+Silver ponyfoot grows quickly, is drought tolerant, and will thrive in full sun or partial shade.
+This waterfall plant is almost impossible to kill, but it won’t survive a harsh winter, so it must be brought indoors during the colder months.

-These are a common plant to keep indoors; however, they also can be kept outside for a unique foliage backdrop.
-Many begonias also have stunning flowers, and some of them even resemble roses.
+These are a common plant to keep indoors; however, they also can be kept outside for a unique splash of color, both with their leaves and blooms.
+Many begonias have stunning flowers, and some of them even resemble roses.
 Begonias like full shade, standard potting soil, and do not like to dry out between waterings.
-It’s best to keep the deep part of the soil damp and water the begonia when the top few inches are dry.
-They also love humidity, and if the outside humidity level drops below 10 percent, be sure to hose down the patio and spray the leaves with a heavy shower.
-When temperatures start to drop, bring them indoors until spring arrives once more.
+It’s best to keep the deep part of the soil damp and provide extra water when the top few inches are dry.
+They also love humidity; if the outside humidity level drops below 10%, be sure to hose down the patio and give the leaves a heavy shower to increase the humidity levels around the plant.
+When temperatures start to drop, bring your begonias indoors to hang out until springtime.

-Otherwise known as coral bells, heucheras are a hummingbird and butterfly magnet.
+Also known as coral bells, heucheras are a magnet plant for hummingbirds and butterflies.
 So not only will you enjoy a beautiful plant, but you’ll also get some fantastic visitors as well!
-Coral bells do come in a fun coral color, but they also have red, white, pink, and orange varieties.
-Heucheras can survive in full sun, but they prefer partial shade and well-draining moist soil.
+Coral bells do come in a fun coral color, as the name implies, but you can also find them in red, white, pink, purple, blue, and orange varieties.
+Heucheras can survive in full sun, but they prefer partial shade and well-draining, moist soil.
 Do not allow the soil to dry out between waterings, but wait for the soil on top to dry and then water thoroughly again.
-To fertilize, use a water-soluble fertilizer and be sure not to overdo it or you will inhibit its ability to bloom.
+To fertilize, use a water-soluble fertilizer.
+Be sure not to over-fertilize or else you might inhibit the plant’s ability to bloom.

 You can’t go wrong with any of these uniquely beautiful plants.
 Choose your favorite or all six to bring color, intrigue, and even hummingbirds to your patio.
 These plants and their winged friends are sure to set the mood for a lovely outdoor party or date night on the deck.